-The NCTA Foundation – a 501(c)3 entity affiliated with NCTA - The Internet & Television Association – has formed strategic, year-long partnerships with Byte Back, BUILD Metro DC and A Wider Circle, all of whom are serving the local Washington, DC community, and are working to address societal needs that also intersect with the themes of the cable industry’s approach to corporate social responsibility:
+The NCTA Foundation is a 501(c)3 entity affiliated with NCTA - The Internet & Television Association.
+The Foundation has formed strategic, year-long partnerships with community-based groups serving the Washington, DC community, that are intently working to address societal needs.
+The objectives of this year’s Foundation partners -- Byte Back, BUILD Metro DC, and A Wider Circle -- intertwine with the cable industry’s approach to corporate social responsibility, with a focus on:

-- the forward looking development of technology and all that it makes possible for consumers,
+- forward looking development of technology and all that it makes possible for consumers,

 - economic and community development especially among underserved populations, and